-If you have been injured by a negligent driver, it is important that you speak to a knowledgeable Los Angeles personal injury attorney as soon as possible.
+If you have been injured by a negligent driver, it is important that you speak to our knowledgeable Los Angeles personal injury attorneys as soon as possible.
 You may be entitled to one or more of the following:

 - Medical expenses, past present and future.
 You will likely be entitled to have all your medical expenses related to the bicycle accident paid in full.
 This includes doctor bills, hospital bills, expenses for prescription drugs, rehabilitative therapy, and all other medical expenses.

 - Lost wages, past, present and future.
 If you were unable to return to work following your bicycle accident, you could be entitled to payment of lost wages for the time you were off.
 If you will never be able to return to work, you may be entitled to wages equal to what you would have made during the years you would have worked.

 - Pain and suffering.
 Pain and suffering damages may be awarded to those who have suffered, and will likely continue to suffer some level of physical or mental pain or trauma.

 Medical expenses, pain and suffering, and lost wage compensation are known as compensatory damages, and are awarded to make the victim of an accident whole again.
 Compensatory damages can be divided into general and special.
 General damages are for the physical and/or mental pain endured as a result of the accident and injury.
 Special damages cover medical expenses or other losses which were due to circumstances after the injury.